gaperton/slate/source/includes/_overview.md

 [![Master Build Status](https://travis-ci.org/Volicon/backbone.nestedTypes.svg?branch=master)](https://travis-ci.org/Volicon/backbone.nestedTypes)
 [![Develop Build Status](https://travis-ci.org/Volicon/backbone.nestedTypes.svg?branch=develop)](https://travis-ci.org/Volicon/backbone.nestedTypes)

-NestedTypes is the type system for JavaScript, implemented on top of  Backbone.
-It solve common architectural problems of Backbone applications, providing simple yet powerful tools to deal with complex nested data structures.
-Brief feature list:

-- Class and Integer types
-- *Native properties* for Model attributes, Collection, and Class.
-- Inline Collection definition syntax for Models.
-- Model.defaults inheritance and deep copying.
-- Type declarations and automatic type casts for Model attributes.
-- Easy handling of Date attributes.
-- *Nested models* and collections.
-- *One-to-many* and *many-to-many* models relations.
+NestedTypes is state-of-the-art backbonejs-compatible model framework.
+It gives you:
+* Performance.
+Compared to backbonejs, model updates are about 20 times faster in Chrome/nodejs, and 4 times faster in other browsers.
+* Safety.
+NestedTypes performs dynamic type casts on model update to ensure that attributes will always hold values of proper types.
-- 'change' event bubbling for nested models and collections.
+* Complex attribute types such as Date, nested models, and collections.
-- Attribute-level control for parse/toJSON and event bubbling.
-- Run-time type error detection and logging.
+* One-to-many and many-to-many model relationships.

-It feels much like statically typed programming language.
-Yet, it's vanilla JavaScript.
+It's achieved with attribute type annotations, which feels much like statically typed programming language.
+Yet, this annotations are vanilla JavaScript, no transpiler step is required.

+NestedTypes was originally designed with an idea to make backbonejs more comfortable for newbiews.
+In short, we took  intuitive newbie approach to backbonejs, and turn it from the mistake to legal way of doing things.

 > Types are being checked in run-time on assignment, but instead of throwing exceptions it tries to cast values to defined types.